-Friedrich Nietzsche (1844 - 1900) argues that all claims to truth are, at base, expressions of power.
+Friedrich Nietzsche (1844 - 1900) rejects the notion of objective truth and argues that all claims to truth are, at base, expressions of power.
 This means that answers to the question of the good life are expressions of power by those who utter them.
 Greatness, for Nietzsche, involves the rejection of traditional morality, especially the 'slave morality' of Christianity and democracy.
 The great individual is a free spirit who creates their own values and freely expresses what Nietzsche calls the 'will to power'.
-They are life affirming, strong, optimistic and passionate.
-Relevant arguments are developed throughout Nietzsche's vast body of work, but are most clearly addressed in Beyond Good and Evil and The Genealogy of Morals.
+They are life affirming, strong, optimistic and passionate to the point where gesture toward a new being: the ubermensch.
+These arguments are developed throughout Nietzsche's vast body of work, but are most clearly addressed in Beyond Good and Evil and The Genealogy of Morals.
 Nietzsche's unashamedly elitist philosophy proposes that 'pinnacles of humanity' are the greatest concern in life and he sheds no tears for the 'herd' who are unwilling or unable to forge greatness in the crucible of suffering.

-Learners who choose this inquiry will gain knowledge and understanding of:
+Learners who choose this inquiry will gain knowledge and understanding of

-• The will to power as the metaphysical foundation of Nietzsche's argument concerning greatness.

-- Master and slave morality, the transvaluation of values & overcoming hardship/suffering. - Eternal recurrence and embracing all of life's difficulties as the measure of greatness.
+- The will to power as the metaphysical foundation of Nietzhsce's argument concerning greatness. - Master and slave morality, the transvaluation of values & overcoming hardship/suffering. - Eternal recurrence and embracing all of life's difficulties as the measure of greatness.

-Evaluative guestions relating to this inquiry include but are not limited to:
+Evaluative questions relating to this inquiry include but are not limited to: